ShaharSheli/retrain.ai/README.md

 base_docker.dockerfile - base image that included the correct python version, requirements installed and data copied

 data folder:
-- data_docker.dockerfile - based on the base_docker, this docker includes the python codes that check the data and transfrom it to be ready for the model
+- Dockerfile - based on the base_docker, this docker includes the python codes that check the data and transfrom it to be ready for the model
 - data.py - python code to check and transfrom it

 training folder:
-- model_training.dockerfile - based on the base_docker, this docker includes the python codes that load the dill of the transfromed data and train the model
+- Dockerfile - based on the base_docker, this docker includes the python codes that load the dill of the transfromed data and train the model
 - train.py - python code to load the transformed data and fit the model

 test folder:
-- test_model.dockerfile - based on the base_docker, this docker includes the python codes that transfrom the test data and
+- Dockerfile - based on the base_docker, this docker includes the python codes that transfrom the test data and
 - test.py - python code to load,transfrom and test the model

 ## Implementation: